iain/dotfiles/README.md

 interesting settings.

 In the iTerm2 General settings, check `Load preferences from a user-defined folder or URL`.
-Fill in the text field to point to `~/.osx_settings/iterm2`.
+Fill in the text field to point to `/Users/your_name/.osx_settings/iterm2`.
 You might need to restart iTerm2 after that.

-You now have iTerm2 set up with zsh.
-To get prettier colors, go to the `Profiles` tab and select `Colors` in the right pane.
-Open the `Load Presets` dropdown and choose `Import`.
-The colorschemes are in the iterm2 directory.
-You can use `Cmd+Shift+G` to access the otherwise hidden `.osx_settings` directory.
-Choose `ir_black.itermcolors` to color the terminal in the same colors as vim.

 ## Credits